 Once out of the shower, you'll want to ensure that your skin is free of any oils, moisturizers, and deodorant.
 Oils of all sort will weaken the adhesive and sometimes prevent the tape from properly adhering to your skin.

 If you're in a hurry and don't have time to take a shower, you can also use rubbing alcohol to prepare the skin.
 We don't recommend shaving, as shaving can cause skin irritation.
 However, you may need to trim your chest hair if you have a lot of it.

 Step 2: Protect Your Nips

-You're going to want to start by protecting your nipples and areola.
-The last thing you want to experience is pulling adhesive off one of the most sensitive areas of your body.
+Next, you're going to want to make moves to protect your nipples and areola.
+TRUST - The last thing you want to experience is pulling adhesive off one of the most sensitive areas of your body.
 There are a variety of ways to create guards, like using gauze or toilet paper folded into squares or a large bandaid.
-You are essentially creating a barrier to be sure that the adhesive doesn't come into contact with your nips.
+You are essentially creating a barrier to be sure that the adhesive doesn't come into contact with your precious nips.

 After 3-5 days, the edges of your tape might start to peel and wear after multiple showers and activities.
-This is usually when it's time to remove the tape and retape your chest.
-It's HIGHLY recommended to remove by rubbing the tape with oil, letting the oil sit for 5-10 minutes, and removing slowly.
-This is usually easier to do in the shower because I apply the oil, get in, start my routine, and by the time I'm ready to get out, I remove the oil and wash my chest.
+This is usually when it's time to remove the tape and re-tape your chest.
+Most blistering and tissue damage occur with improper removal, so be sure to take this part of the process seriously.
+Start by rubbing the tape with oil.
+Any neutral kitchen oil is fine to use, but jojoba is best for your skin.
+Let the oil sit for 5-10 minutes, and then start removing the tape slowly.